When a landowner or developer undertakes the development of an area of land in the County, there are certain responsibilities that are implied.

 More specifically, it is the responsibility of the developer to:

-- be aware of the current zoning of the property in question this can be determined by checking the Land Use Maps on the MD website.
-(LINK to land use maps)
+- be aware of the current zoning of the property in question this can be determined by checking the Land Use Maps on the County website.

-- be aware of the permitted and discretionary uses for the property in question, this can be determined by looking up the appropriate land use in the MD of Foothills Land Use Bylaw.
+- be aware of the permitted and discretionary uses for the property in question, this can be determined by looking up the appropriate land use in the County of Foothills Land Use Bylaw.

 - be aware of any caveats, covenants, easements or right of ways that exist on title of the land.

-- be aware of municipal plans, policies and regulations that may apply to the proposed development, this can be determined by consulting with MD planning staff
+- be aware of municipal plans, policies and regulations that may apply to the proposed development, this can be determined by consulting with County planning staff

 - submit a complete application with accurate information